CharlieCorner/publicipnotifier/README.md

 # publicipnotifier
-A simple shell script that will notify you over email of the public address of the network in which you are in
+A simple bash script that will notify you over email of the public address of the network in which you are in